symonkipkemei/Automating-Gopillar/ReadMe.md

 1. A section of abstracted clients requirements will be desirable.-Look for keywords that are likely to capture the clients desired outcome.
+2. When you insert the project ID,it should tell you automatically if the project is in the database or not.